 2) The Late-for-Every-Meeting Co-Worker

 Whether or not the person showing up late is on your team, the disruption is very real and distracting for everyone in the co-working space.
-It’s not uncommon for co-working spaces to offer public events or private events for their resident business owners, and when one person shows up late on a regular basis, it can ruin the good feels for everyone.
+It’s not uncommon for co-working spaces to offer public events or private events for their resident business owners, and when one person shows up late on a regular basis, it can ruin the good feel for everyone.

 One of the perks of working in a common area like a co-working space is that you get to take advantage of numerous engagements and networking opportunities.